Thursday 30 April, 2026

 The ministry also announced planned adjustments to the scoring model, including coefficients that reward longer-range engagements.
 Officials said the change is intended to encourage deeper strikes aimed at disrupting logistics and targeting enemy drone operators farther from the line of contact.

 “For the first time, we have received real, verified battlefield data that can be used to support data-driven management decisions.
-We will continue to develop the program, and later this year we will expand the system to include new areas, including awarding points for the performance of air defense and army aviation against enemy drones, as well as rewarding snipers for their performance,” said Federov.
+We will continue to develop the program, and later this year we will expand the system to include new areas, including awarding points for the performance of air defense and army aviation against enemy drones, as well as rewarding snipers for their performance,” said Fedorov.

 The event also highlighted drone and systems manufacturers whose equipment delivered strong battlefield results, as well as the most frequently selected platforms on Ukraine’s Brave1 Market procurement system.